Homepage of the site 'What to do with your life?'

 •

-Caring for individuals who fail to integrate into their social environment
+Supporting individuals who are unable to integrate into their social environment

-The Police / Justice / Psychiatry trio treats the second, even if psychiatry often does so reluctantly.
+The trio Police / Justice / Psychiatry addresses the second, although psychiatry often does so reluctantly.

-Psychiatry tends to treat the third problem, and in doing so, becomes largely subject to the bias of conditioning the individual to the vices of society, whether capitalist or communist.
+Psychiatry tends to address the third issue, and in doing so, becomes largely subject to the bias of conditioning individuals to the vices of society, whether capitalist or communist.

-What ultimately underlies our approach is the following double observation:
+What ultimately underpins our approach is the following double observation:

 •

-decision-making, satisfactory or not, is what most directly determines the fulfilling or destructive nature of relationships between individuals, both at the family and professional levels.
-Defining personality structures as a starting point based on their behavior in decision-making situations therefore makes sense.
+decision-making, whether satisfactory or not, is what most directly determines the flourishing or destructive nature of relationships between individuals, both at the family and professional level.
+It is therefore self-evident to define personality structures from their behavior in decision-making situations.

 •

-observation of the decision-making process is what makes it possible to effectively diagnose mild forms of autism, and especially psychopathy, while other methods prove fragile.
+the observation of the decision-making process is what allows for effective diagnosis of mild forms of autism, and especially psychopathy, while other methods prove fragile.

-This approach also has the advantage of consistency with all the content of this site.What to do with your life?'.
-Throughout its pages, we place the ability to effectively solve problems as a central point of living well together.
+This approach also has the advantage of consistency with the entire content of this website 'What to do with your life?'.
+Throughout the pages of this site, we establish the ability to effectively manage problem-solving as the central point of living well together.

-At the other end, we can define pathology as the inability to participate constructively in problem solving, regardless of the formalism adopted (culture, social conventions, reasonable accommodations, if you prefer) to make this possible. to the particular person concerned.
+At the other extreme, we can define pathology as the inability to constructively participate in problem-solving, regardless of the formalism adopted (the culture, social conventions, reasonable accommodations, if you prefer) to make it possible for the particular individual.

-Finally, it is between these two extremes that the formalism described (the method described) in the second part of the book intervenes.
-From capital to reason, to assist groups or organizations in practicing constructive and effective problem solving.
+Finally, it is between these two extremes that the formalism described (the method described) in the second part of the book From Capital to Reason, aims to assist groups or organizations in the constructive and effective practice of problem-solving.

-Knowing how to identify the different non-standard personality structures, as well as understanding their particularities in their involvement in problem solving, is a key to successfully conducting problem solving, in particular to not wasting time and energy.
-However, a well-functioning problem-solving mechanism is the key to ensuring social harmony.
-After having exposed the different personality structures, and specified how to identify them, we will therefore discuss in the last part of this document some avenues for adapting the problem-solving method to non-standard personalities.
+Being able to accurately identify different non-standard personality structures, as well as understanding their specificities in their involvement in problem-solving, is a key to effectively managing problem-solving, especially to avoid wasting time and energy.
+Indeed, a well-functioning problem-solving mechanism is the key to ensuring social harmony.
+After presenting the various personality structures and specifying how to identify them, we will therefore address in the last part of this document some guidelines for adapting the problem-solving method to non-standard personalities.

-Note that a significant part of the observations that we propose to make during the decision-making process can be made during a simple confrontation of ideas, that is to say a conversation where the two protagonists are not All right.
+Note that a significant part of the observations we propose to make during the decision-making process can be done during a simple exchange of ideas, i.e., a conversation where the two protagonists disagree.

-On the other hand, the position of the therapist, psychologist or psychiatrist, is generally ill-suited to conducting the observations during the decision-making process that we have just spoken about, because the material constraints of the exercise of his profession often provide him with testimony as the only material. of one of the protagonists, as opposed to the direct observation of the exchanges in a decision-making situation of this same protagonist.
-Hence the interest for him in provoking a confrontation of ideas.
+Conversely, the position of the therapist, psychologist or psychiatrist is generally unsuited to conducting the observations during decision-making that we have just discussed, as the material constraints of their profession often provide them with only one of the protagonists' testimony, as opposed to the direct observation of the exchanges in decision-making situations of the same protagonist.
+Hence the interest in provoking an exchange of ideas.

-Conversely, the protocol that we suggest for diagnosing the structure of a personality is very practical to follow in the family or professional context.
+Conversely, the protocol we suggest for diagnosing a personality structure is very practical to follow in the family or professional context.

 Advantages of the approach proposed here: